 OECD Home › Directorate for Employment, Labour and Social Affairs › Latest Documents

-English, PDF, 349kb
+English, PDF, 1,779kb

 English, PDF, 340kb

-This report is the second of a new series of publications reviewing the quality of health care across selected OECD countries.
-OECD Health Care Quality Reviews seek to highlight and support the development of better policies to improve quality in health care.
+This report is the third of a new series of publications reviewing the quality of health care across selected OECD countries.
+Among OECD countries, Denmark has led the way in monitoring and policy development for quality of care.